Phi Kappa Phi: Ribbon

+Membership

+Membership is by invitation only, by an established campus chapter, and is restricted to students with integrity and high ethical standards and who are ranked scholastically at the top of their class, regardless of field of study: the top 7.5 percent of second-semester university juniors and the top ten percent of seniors and graduate students.
+Faculty, professional staff and alumni who have achieved scholarly distinction also might be eligible.

 Activities

 Phi Kappa Phi awards more than $1.3 million in national and local scholarships annually, as well as grants and graduate fellowships.
 Baird's Manual of College Fraternities notes that aim of these awards "is not to give the recipient something which may encourage complacency, but to challenge the member to continued excellence."

 To support first-year graduate work, the society now offers annually through the Foundation sixty Fellowships and thirty Awards of Excellence, on a competitive basis, to graduating students who have been initiated into the society and who have also been nominated by their chapters for the competition.
 In addition, Phi Kappa Phi fosters community service and leadership through its grants for local and national literacy initiatives, promotion of excellence grants, and training and leadership opportunities available to its membership.
 Some chapters sponsor conferences and campus speakers.

 Publications

 Phi Kappa Phi publishes a quarterly journal, The Phi Kappa Phi Forum, and the triannual Honor Chord e-zine.
 The society also publishes the Monthly Mentions newsletter.
 Each issue of The Phi Kappa Phi Forum is devoted to a significant theme and addresses prominent issues of the day from an interdisciplinary perspective.
 The journal features articles by scholars inside and outside the academic community, poetry, and reviews of current books and periodical literature.